Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Choose the right Hanbok: Choose Hanbok designs with colors and patterns that suit your taste.
 Bright colors such as red, yellow or green are often popular choices for photo shoots.

-• Take the right photo: Don't forget to pose in royal style - stand straight, hands gently clasped in front of your stomach, head slightly bowed.
-This is the standard pose for Hanbok wearers in ancient times.
+• Take the right photo: Don't forget to pose in royal style - stand up straight, hands gently clasped in front of your stomach, head slightly bowed.
+This is the standard pose of Hanbok wearers in ancient times.

-• Visiting time: The best time to visit the palace is early morning or late afternoon when the light is soft, allowing you to take beautiful photos.
+• Time to visit: The best time to visit the palace is early morning or late afternoon when the light is soft, allowing you to take beautiful photos.

-5. Combine culinary experiences while wearing Hanbok to travel to Korea and explore the Royal Palace
+5. Combine culinary experiences while wearing Hanbok and traveling to Korea to explore the Royal Palace

 Take this opportunity to explore Korean cuisine in a royal atmosphere.
 While wearing Hanbok, visit traditional restaurants such as Hanok to enjoy classic dishes such as Bibimbap, Kimchi, and Samgyetang (ginseng chicken stew).
 Wearing Hanbok and enjoying traditional cuisine makes for a perfect experience, giving you a deeper understanding of Korean culture and history.